ionutbalosin/faster-jvm-start-up-techniques/scc-dynamic-aot-openj9/README.md

 java -Xshareclasses:name=scc,cacheDir=. -Xscmx96m -XX:SharedCacheHardLimit=192m -Xquickstart -jar -Dserver.port=8080 target/*.jar
 ```

 **Note:** When "-Xquickstart" mode is enabled all methods are dynamically AOT compiled (supposing that AOT compiler is active as well).
-This option is recommended when start-up the time is an important performance metric.
+This option is recommended when start-up time is an important performance metric.

 These command-line options are further detailed below:
 - [-Xshareclasses](https://www.eclipse.org/openj9/docs/xshareclasses)